erfanjazebnikoo/Quala-PID-Pathfinder/README.md

 ---------

 ## Hardware
-A pathfinder robot with feedback from sensors and using PID controller for modifying the angle of robot's head with an Integrated mechanical design based on an AVR microcontroller.
+A pathfinder robot with feedback from sensors and using [PID controller][pid] for modifying the angle of robot's head with an Integrated mechanical design based on an AVR microcontroller.
 Without feedback, the robot is limited to using timing to determine if it's gone far enough, turned enough, or is going fast enough.
 And for mechanisms, without feedback, it's almost impossible to get arms at the right angle, elevators at the right height, or shooters to the right speed.
 There are a number of ways of getting these mechanisms to operate in a predictable way.
 The most common is using PID (Proportional, Integral, and Differential) control.
 The basic idea is that you have a sensor like an infrared or encoder that can measure the variable you're trying to control with a motor.

 ### Concepts of Line Follower